datamindedbe/demo-AI-Workshop/workshops/RAG_workshop/README.md

     - transformers
     - fastmcp

+## How to use in gitpod
+After you opened it using the link in the top-level readme, you'll need to open a workspace in for this directory.
+From the root directory, you can do that by running `cd workshops/RAG_workshop` in a terminal.

 ## How to use the dev container
 To use the dev container, you will need to install the dev container extension below:\
 <img src="../MCP_workshop/images/dev_container_extension.png" alt="dev container extension" width="400"/>